MarshaGomez/GenrePrediction/README.md

 ## Abstract

+Websites like Rawg and Steam offer huges database of video games description to allow the users to browse and read about their favourite games.
-Websites like Rawg and Steam offer lists of games descriptions also based on their genres, to help users selecting the game of interest based on the genre.
-Tagging of games is a complex process and usually involves a labor-intensive process where the games are assigned to one or more Genres based on the proposals sent by the users and consumers.
-If we can systematize this process of game tagging, not only will it be fast, save human effort but it will be more accurate than an untrained human as well.
+They offer the possibility to browse these games info pages per genre, to help users selecting the game of interest based on the genre.
+The genre tagging process is complex and time consuming: games are assigned to one or more genres based on the proposals sent by the users and consumers.
+If we can automatize this process of game tagging, not only will it be fast, save human effort but it will be more accurate than an untrained human as well.

-Games are often registered with inaccurate genres.
-Automatic genres classification of a game based on its synopsis not only speeds up the classification process by providing a list of suggestion but the result may potentially be more accurate than an untrained human.
-We will collect data using one of many available apis on internet and compile a data set wich will be primarily based on *GDB (Game Data Base)*.
-We will rely on text analysis of the Plot/Summary of the movie data collected and train our classifier using text analysis techniques.
+We collected data using one of many available API on internet.
+We relied on text analysis of the Plot/Summary of the video game data collected and trained our classifiers using text analysis techniques.

 ## Introduction